 1. When planning the scope of the research, involve groups and individuals with different identities in the design of the methodology so that data is collected about issues that actually matter to them.
-This means, for instance, identifying the questions/concerns relevant to different identities/social groups, such as young women, elderly women, black/ indigenous women, trans women, etc. How to a parallel ort How to develop a parallel report How to develop a parallel report 2.
+This means, for instance, identifying the questions/concerns relevant to different identities/social groups, such as young women, elderly women, black/ indigenous women, trans women, etc. How to develop a parallel report How to develop a parallel report 2.
 The process of gathering data should be sensitive to the needs of different groups.
 For example, the time and place of data collection, literacy levels, language barriers, among other factors will all have an impact on who can participate in the data collection process and, therefore, what the data will say.
 Also, researchers and people involved in data collection should be aware of their own biases and identities and how they might shape the type of data they collect.
 3. Analysis of the data should include disaggregation according to different aspects of identity/social groups.
 Disaggregation is when data is broken down so it is specific to a particular group or characteristic.
 Disaggregated data can provide evidence of socio-economic inequalities because it enables comparison between groups.
 Therefore, disaggregated data can provide evidence of discriminatory practices.
-However, it is important to ensure that categories of disaggregation take account of a person's or group's right to self-identify. of woll lellatag a goleveb froget How to develop a parallel report s qoleveb oqer C. Addressing issues related to security and privacy, including selfidentification Risk assessments should be conducted prior to gathering data and should involve groups or individuals who may be directly or indirectly affected by the data.
+However, it is important to ensure that categories of disaggregation take account of a person's or group's right to self-identify. of woll lellarag a qoleveb froqer How to develop a parallel report dovelop: Peper C. Addressing issues related to security and privacy, including selfidentification Risk assessments should be conducted prior to gathering data and should involve groups or individuals who may be directly or indirectly affected by the data.
 Communities and individuals involved should be in a position to give informed consent regarding crucial aspects of the process, such as the purpose of data collection, what data will be collected and what data should not be collected, how data will be used, who else will have access to the data (whether privately or publicly), and the amount of time the data will be saved.
 Informed consent does not refer only to written consent, but also involves a more thorough and in-depth discussion with community members around how their lives might be impacted.
 For instance, parallel reports are publicly available and can be accessed by States and third parties, which may put communities or individuals at risk.
 Security should be considered and assessed holistically, to include physical and digital security, as well as mental well-being.
-Civil society groups developing parallel reports should recognize that communities have the ultimate decision-making power and agency on what data can be collected or if data can be collected at all.
-Tips for developing your parallel report Preparing a parallel report is primarily about putting forward an alternative narrative or story to the one that the State is presenting in its official communications.
-The report should be a way to amplify people's voices and perspectives about their experiences.
-The report should tie people's experiences and perspectives to specific rights and provisions of the treaty.
-How to a parallel ort 1.
-The report should be grounded in the lived experiences of people with whom you interact via your work.
-It should contain data or evidence that tell the story of the effect and impact an issue has on people (see section above).
-It is particularly powerful if data based on lived experiences is compared and contrasted with official data available on the same issue.
-2. Stories and experiences should be tied to specific provisions and rights contained in the treaty.
-It may be best to organize information per article or section of the treaty.
-If you need guidance on specific provisions and articles of the treaty, refer to existing General Comments10.
-It may also be useful to look at past concluding observations issued by the Committee you are reporting to or those of other treaty bodies.
-3. Review the State's report to assess the content in relation to the information you have in order to build an alternative narrative.
-4. Be concise. it may be helpful to prioritize a few specific issues upon which the Committee should focus its attention, and to include an executive summary that contains language that the Committee can draw on in its concluding observations.
-5. Provide clear and concrete suggestions or recommendations regarding what the government should do to better respect, protect and fulfill the rights set forth in the treaty.
-These should be as concrete and specific as possible.
-6. Parallel reports are an invaluable opportunity for civil society to highlight gaps in official data.
-States have a duty to gather data on the steps taken and progress made in fulfilling human rights for everyone.
-This obligation requires states to set up data gathering systems producing timely, reliable and high-quality data disaggregated by income group, age, sex, gender, race, ethnic origin, migratory status, disability, geographic location and socio-economic circumstances.
-UNTBs often recommend that States fill gaps in the type of data they need to make available.
-Although gaps persist,11 the review process remains a key space to call for more comprehensive human rights data.12 7.
-It is advisable to submit the report collectively or jointly on behalf of a group of civil society organizations as a means to create more legitimacy and help you gain more traction in engaging with UN treaty bodies.
-10 General Comments provide guidance to governments as to the intent, meaning, and content of the Covenant and emphasize specific issues that States should address in their reporting.
-See: https://www.ohchr.org/EN/HRBodies/Pages/TBGeneralComments.aspx 11 Research conducted by the Asociación Civil por la Igualdad y la Justicia (Argentina) and the Right to Education Initiative (UK) found that despite UNTBs consistently ask States to collect disaggregated human rights data, there are serious gaps in data collection and disaggregation, and a lack of appropriate mechanisms for collecting data systematically and on a regular basis.
-The research was conducted in 2016-17 and looked at the concluding observations issued by six different UNTBs in relation to 64 countries in Latin America and Europe In 2016-17 from 2006 to 2016.
-12 For an example of a submission highlighting gaps in official data, see ACIJ's analysis of the official report of the state of Argentina to the Committee on the Rights of Child in May 2018 (Spanish only): https://drive.google.com/file/d/14zI-Ysto2xHoi-p4aDU-LOGPHZI9TgROh/view How to levelop a parallel froger How to develop a parallel report develop: Depen Submitting your parallel report:
+Civil society groups developing parallel reports should recognize that communities have the ultimate decision-making power and agency on what data can be collected or if data can be collected at all. of wold lellarag a goleveb froger How to develop a parallel report develop: Peper What kind of data to include?